anuragkar09/anuragkar09/README.md

 ### Hello!🙋🏽‍♂️

 I'm a PhD student in Computer Science at Georgia Tech.
-I'm currently broadly working on computer architecture and architectural security.
+I'm broadly interested in computer architecture and more specifically in designing secure systems.
 I work in the HPArch Lab at Georgia Tech with Prof Hyesoon Kim.

 In a previous life, I was an engineer at Arm and Intel.